Made from pasteurized or unpasteurized cow's or water buffalo's milk

 Aroma: fresh, milky

 Mozzarella, a cheese of Italian origin became famous in Australia at the turn of post-Second World War when Italian immigrants made the continent their home.
 Today, the cheese has became an integral part of Australian daily life.

 This cheese, which belongs to the pasta filata family, is known for its superb melting, stretching, browning properties and elastic consistency.
 Usually bought in a pear or loaf shape and purchased fresh or aged, Mozzarella has become a favorite in snack foods, anti-pasta dishes, salads, pizza’s, calzone's, foccacia's and various side dishes.

 Mozzarella has a mild, slightly sweet taste and generally is moist due to the brine solution.
-The loaf, aged and commercial variety however are drier and have a milder flavor.
+The loaf, aged and commercial variety, however, are drier and have a milder flavor.
 Because of its excellent melting properties, the cheese blends well with baked dishes, sandwiches and pastas.